prof18/marcogomiero.com/content/posts/2021/ktor-logging-on-disk.md

 </configuration>
 ```

 First of all, in the `RollingFileAppender` it is necessary to specify the file where the logs will be saved.
-To define the location I’ve used an environmental variable, so in this way I can switch location when I’m running the backend on my local machine.
+To define the location I’ve used an environment variable, so in this way, I can switch locations when I’m running the backend on my local machine.

 ```xml
 <appender name="FILE" class="ch.qos.logback.core.rolling.RollingFileAppender">